10 simple ideas that have worked for me, so far.

 Vitamin C (500mg)

 I should note one last thing.
 Be patient.
 Meaningful change takes time.
 Trust the process and stick with it.
 Give these ideas 2-3 months and see what happens.
 A week or two is not enough to see big differences.
-Relax, let go of expectation and pressure.
+Let go of expectation and pressure.
 Just enjoy the ride.
 The new you will emerge.
-Feel free to give it a go and let me know what works (or didn't work) for you.
+Feel free to give it a go and let me know what works (or didn't work) for you as diet is personal.

 The above list is currently what I find useful, but diet is an ongoing experiment for me.
 I will revise this over time as I learn more.